DataDog/hiring-engineers/answers.md

 #### Alerts
 ```
 {{#is_alert}}
-P1 Alert!!
+Priority 1 Alert!!
 CMetric is at {{value}}, and has been above 800 for the past 5 minutes
-You should troubleshoot this ASAP, contact someone who knows how to fix this or maybe call your boss...
+You should troubleshoot this ASAP, contact someone who knows how to fix this or maybe escalate!
 REMEMBER, SENSE OF URGENCY!
 {{/is_alert}}
 ```